Yavas20/MobileTestingTask/README.md

 ### * I created ExcelUtil class to be able to use ready method for retrieving data from Excel file in Test class.

 ## 6)Test Cases:
+## Precondition for Test Cases:

-### Background: In every test user is on the home page.
+* Background: In every test, user is on the home page.
-### Given User is on the home page
+* Given User is on the home page

-        # 6.1) Test1 :
+         6.1) Test1(verifyDisplayTextViewMessage) :

      Scenario: User should be able to click “Display text view” button and see the “Text is sometimes displayed” message

      When User clicks “Display text view” button
      Then User should see the “Text is sometimes displayed” message

+        6.2) Test2 (handleDisplayPopupWindow) :

+     Scenario: User should be able to click “Display Popup Window” button and click any other buttons on the home page

+     When User clicks “Display Popup Window” button Then Verify that other buttons on the home page can be clickable

+        6.3) Test3 (verifyHomePageTexts) :

+     Scenario: User should be able to see the texts of the homepage functions

+     Then User should be able to see the texts of the homepage functions

+        6.4) Test4 () :